dehlirious/regexFun/README.md

 ## generateNestedRegex

 A PHP function that generates a regex pattern with a specified number of nested curly brace layers.
-This function is particularly useful for testing or analyzing code with deeply nested structures.

 ### Usage